Skip to Content

 Some of the Te Ana Maori Rock Art.
 Photo credit: Te Ana Maori Rock Art

-From here, watch the adult penguins come ashore, their return at this hour of the night is to feed their chicks who are nesting on the beach.
+From here, you can watch the adult penguins come ashore, who return at this hour of the night to feed their chicks who are nesting on the beach.
 It’s quite a sight to see these beautiful creatures feeding their young right in front of you!

 4. Oamaru